ankrutik/notes/aws/solutions_arch_cert/notes.md

 **scaling options**: ways to scale eg. on conditions or on schedule

 ### Scaling Options

+### Step scaling

+When a threshold is crossed above or below, reduce or increase by number of instances.

 #### Maintain current instance levels at all times